In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2022-09-01-Data-Stacks-Why-They_will-either-make-break-your-company.markdown

 I want to provide companies a framework to use when thinking of the *why* or *so what* for any development or platform building data related. -->

 An effective data solution ***must*** provide information into the hands of people ***quickly*** to make decisions.
-The more complicated the data stack, the longer it takes to provide an answer to any question tha'ts raised.
+The more complicated the data stack, the longer it takes to provide an answer to any question that's raised.
 Simplicity reduces the time to conclude end-to-end analytics and is key for a data solution to provide ***Business Value***.

 > You do not need a complicated solution when your companies database can operate on a desktop computer!

 <!-- Trust me, you do not want your huge cost to be used to provide resources a great learning opportunity and not much value to your organisation! -->

 I have seen various organisations build complicated solutions.
-This was not needed when compared against their data volumes and business maturity.
+Which at the time were not needed when compared against their data volumes and business maturity.
 This design overkill prevents the data stack providing the needed analytics at speed and makes it a hugely costly exercise.

 ## What Solution Should You Use?